pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 ---
-title: 'Four Year Plan'
+title: 'General College Advice'
-search_tags: ['help','scheduling','freshman','sophomore','junior','senior','undergraduate','graduate','advice','career']
+search_tags: ['help','genera','scheduling','freshman','sophomore','junior','senior','undergraduate','graduate','advice','career']
 ---

 The purpose of this guide is to give you actionable steps based on your current school year.